mickeyboxell/local-k8s/draft.md

 ### OKE/OCIR Configuration

 Draft can also be used with hosted Kubernetes solutions.
-My example will use [Oracle Oracle Container Engine for Kubernetes (OKE)](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) as the Kubernetes cluster and [Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) as the container image registry.
+My example will use [Oracle Container Engine for Kubernetes (OKE)](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) as the Kubernetes cluster and [Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) as the container image registry.
 Similar steps can be followed to configure Draft with other Kubernetes cluster and registry services.

 #### Registry Configuration

-In order to use a cloud registry service you will need to set the registry in Draft with the `draft config set registry` command.
+To use a cloud registry service you will need to set the registry in Draft with the `draft config set registry` command.
 To set OCIR as your registry you will need to provide the server URL of the registry.
 Run: `draft config set registry <region code>.ocir.io/<tenancy name>/<repo name>/<image name>:<tag>`

 - `<region-code>` is one of `fra`, `iad`, `lhr`, or `phx`.
 - `ocir.io` is the Oracle Cloud Infrastructure Registry name.
 - `<tenancy-name>` is the name of the tenancy that owns the repository to which you want to push the image, for example `acme-dev`.
 Note that your user must have access to the tenancy.
-- `<repo-name>`, if specified, is the name of a repository to which you want to push the image ,for example, `project01`.
+- `<repo-name>`, if specified, is the name of a repository to which you want to push the image.
+For example, `project01`.
 Note that specifying a repository is optional.
-If you don't specify a repository name, the name of the image is used as the repository name in Oracle Cloud Infrastructure Registry.
+If you choose specify a repository name, the name of the image is used as the repository name in Oracle Cloud Infrastructure Registry.
 - `<image-name>` is the name you want to give the image in Oracle Cloud Infrastructure Registry, for example, `helloworld`.
 - `<tag>` is an image tag you want to give the image in Oracle Cloud Infrastructure Registry, for example, `latest`.